Saintemmydrake/Cancer-Patients-Analysis/README.md

 # Cancer Patients Analysis
 # Project Overview
 The objective of this project is to conduct a comprehensive analysis of cancer patients data to identify patterns, trends and significant factors influencing patients outcomes.
-This analysis aims to provide that can contribute to improved diagnosis, treatments, overall patient care.
+This analysis aims to contribute to improved diagnosis, treatments, overall patient care.
 # Microsoft Excel : this tool was used for;
 * Data Entry
 * Data preparation